 Closing Session

 Stephen Briggs (ESA) reviewed the discussion, outcomes, actions, and conclusions of the Workshop.
-He noted that the it had been a very good forum which allowed for detailed discussion of a number of technical issues which helped to inform the way forward.
+He noted that it had been a very good forum which allowed for detailed discussion of a number of technical issues which helped to inform the way forward.
 He thanked Jean-Louis Fellous and Mark Dowell for their organisation of the VC/WG day, and the carbon day.

 Alex Held (CSIRO) thanked the SIT Chair Team for their hard work, coordination, and leadership.